 e.g. circa.
 1860

-Tree Health Description: The tree has a heavily decayed base and is largely hollow.
+Tree Health Description: A heavily decayed base and is largely hollow.
 A recent fire has added further damage (July 2011).

 Tree Form Type: Single Trunk